YourMobileGeek/100DaysOfCode2019/README.md

 * Day 35
   > Light stuff today.
 Only a few videos on youtube.
 Was saving my energy for [Snackdown 2019](https://www.codechef.com/snackdown), which btw went horrible.
 Only solved 2 questions out of 5.
 Not selecting for the next round, thats for sure.
 Not happy today.

+* Day 36
+  > Watched videos today.
+Wide range, from interviews to tutorials of different techs, even theory videos (like concepts in CS).
+Came accross a video, (link [here](https://www.youtube.com/watch?v=Xs4uzHm_8-o)) about snappy scroll feature in CSS.
+I have to say i am not happy about it.
+Mainly because i have seen good websites ruin themselves by implementing it.
+Its a very selective feature that can either boost your storytelling or bust up your UX.
+Today was basically thinking about what to do next.
+I do have a lot of things to do.
+Can't do them all at once.
+Maybe i'll start something tomorrow.